fergalquinn77/project2_t2/README.md

 ## Objective

-For my second project, I intend to create a the traditional, well-known, Rock-Scissors-Paper game.
+For my second project, I intend to create the traditional, well-known, Rock-Scissors-Paper game.
 There will also be an option to play a more challenging version of the game which includes the Lizard & Spock moves.
 The main objective is to demonstrate competency in HTML, CSS and JavaScript.
 Additionally, the project will demonstrate thorough testing as detailed in the Testing Section.

 ## User Experience